Touchpoint: Sensory cues

 Research into marketing and advertising has found that brands' touchpoints can connect with people consciously or more often sub-consciously.
-The use of sensory cues are used in advertising to engage consumers on a sub conscious level.
+The use of sensory cues is used in advertising to engage consumers on a sub conscious level.

-In a complex and over-crowded market place, the consumer decision making process is also becoming more complex.
+In a complex and over-crowded marketplace, the consumer decision making process is also becoming more complex.
 Brands must think in a more innovative way in order to effectively engage and connect with consumers, to remain competitive and stand out from their competitors.
 A strategy that is becoming more researched and used by marketing teams is the use of sensory cues in advertising and marketing.

-There is an increased awareness in the emotional effect of marketing through advertising, branding, product experience and packaging this emotional effect often takes advantage of the non-conscious shopper during the consumer decision making process, manipulating the consumer without them realising.
+There is an increased awareness in the emotional effect of marketing through advertising, branding, product experience and packaging this emotional effect often takes advantage of the non-conscious shopper during the consumer decision making process, manipulating the consumer without them realizing.

 People use their senses to connect with the world, much like how brands use touchpoints to connect with consumers.
 By using sensory characteristics brands are able to connect with consumers in way consumers are unaware of.

-Brands have sensory characteristics, e.g., shapes, feels, sounds, colours and smells that they can use to influence consumers’ emotions, therefore purchasing behavior.
+Brands have sensory characteristics, e.g., shapes, feels, sounds, colors and smells that they can use to influence consumers’ emotions, therefore purchasing behavior.
 These characteristics allow brands to cue consumers’ emotions on a sub-conscious level.

 Brands can incorporate this into their brands image and their products.